steqeq/0000/README.md

 ![Screenshot](https://github.com/Rmalavally/ROCm/blob/master/images/SMI.PNG)

+## AMD GPU Debugger Enhancements

+In this release, AMD GPU Debugger has the following enhancements:

+* ROCm v4.0 ROCgdb is based on gdb 10.1

+* Extended support for AMD Instinct™ MI100

 # Known Issues

 The following are the known issues in this release.

-## Upgrade to AMD ROCm v3.10 Not Supported
+## Upgrade to AMD ROCm v4.0 Not Supported

-An upgrade from previous releases to AMD ROCm v3.10 is not supported.
-A fresh and clean installation of AMD ROCm v3.10 is recommended.
+An upgrade from previous releases to AMD ROCm v4.0 is not supported.
+A fresh and clean installation of AMD ROCm v4.0 is recommended.

 # Deprecations